ross-sum/Cell_Writer/README.md

     `mkdir obj_amd64  obj_arm  obj_pi  obj_pi64  obj_x86`
     `make ; sudo make install`

+* Set-up when logged on as each Cell Writer user (to get around a bug):

+    `cd ; mkdir -P var/lib/cellwriter/ ; cp /var/local/lib/cellwriter.db var/lib/cellwriter/`

 ## Usage

 The full instructions for using Cell Writer are contained in the on-line manual,